 Variations in both survey coverage and surface visibility have a direct bearing on the ability of a field team to detect Aboriginal heritage sites.
 The combination of survey coverage and surface visibility is referred to as effective survey coverage.
-Table 2 presents the effective survey coverage achieved during the course of the survey assessment of the three study areas.
-The effective coverage achieved across the surveyed areas is deemed to be sufficient for generating an understanding as to the likely extent and nature of Aboriginal heritage values present in these areas.
+Table 2 presents the effective survey coverage achieved during the course of the survey assessment of the Boyer Road Precinct study area.
+The effective coverage achieved by the field survey is estimated at 21 600m, which is deemed to be sufficient for generating a reasonable understanding as to the potential extent and nature of Aboriginal heritage values that may be present.